chujiezheng/chujiezheng.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher in the Qwen Team, Alibaba Group.
-I received my doctoral degree in Computer Science and Technology at Tsinghua University.
+I received my doctoral degree in Computer Science and Technology at Tsinghua University in 2025, and my bachelor degree in Mathematics and Physics at Tsinghua University in 2020.

 I am dedicated to **building scalable, generalist AI systems**.
 Specifically, I am interested in methodologies that can consistently and efficiently improve the intelligence and task-solving abilities of AI systems with increased compute and data.
 My current work focuses on advancing the **reasoning capabilities of the Qwen models (e.g., Qwen3, QwQ)** and developing **large-scale reinforcement learning (RL) approaches**.